minhtran241/gRPC-introduction/README.md

     -   Reflection helps us
         -   Having servers "expose" which endpoints are available
         -   Allowing CLI to talk to our server without have a preliminary `.proto` file
-    -   This project uses the [evans](`https://github.com/ktr0731/evans`) CLI to practice on the client side
+    -   This project uses the [evans](`https://github.com/ktr0731/evans`) REPL to practice on the client side
     -   To register server reflection on a gRPC server:

         ```sh